List of Care Bears films

 The Care Bears are a group of characters created by the American Greetings company in 1981.
 Since 1985, they have appeared in nine animated feature films.
 The first three, made by the Canadian company Nelvana during the mid-1980s, were traditionally cel-animated; all subsequent entries (from 2004 onward) have been in CGI.
 Nelvana produced the first five films, while Los Angeles-based SD Entertainment has made another four (starting with Care Bears: Oopsy Does It! in 2007).

-A new Care Bears animated film is in development since 2025 and Josh Greenbaum was hired to direct a film for Warner Bros.
+A new Care Bears animated film has been in development since 2025 and Josh Greenbaum was hired to direct a film for Warner Bros.
 Pictures.
 Good Fear Content's Chris Bender and Jake Weiner, along with GoldDay's John Francis Daley and Jonathan Goldstein, are attached to produce while Cloudco's Sean Gorman and Daniel Barnes serve as executive producers.
+Writers Amos Vernon and Nunzio Randazzo joined to the project in the following year.